 Solutions for bypassing media censorship are flourishing all around the globe thanks to engaged citizens concerned about the future of democracy and liberty.

-Internet is a precious and powerful tool for independent media outlets to bypass censorship.
-All around the world, Blogs, social media, websites, Youtube, and other platforms allow citizens to find and share information in no time.
-While, in numerous conflict regions, the internet is controlled by strict regulations, citizen journalisms are calling more than ever on their ingenuity and creativity to overcome internet censorship(7).
+The internet is a precious and powerful tool for independent media outlets to bypass censorship.
+All around the world, Blogs, social media, websites, YouTube, and other platforms allow citizens to find and share information in no time.
+While in numerous conflict regions the internet is controlled by strict regulations, citizen journalists are using more than ever on their ingenuity and creativity to overcome internet censorship(7).